nannou-org/nannou/guide/src/tutorials/draw/drawing-images.md

 ---

 In this tutorial, we explore drawing images with nannou.
-We will cover loading textures from images the app's assets directory and drawing them, and applying basic transformations.
+We will cover loading textures from images in the app's assets directory and drawing them, and applying basic transformations.

 You can also find this file, and other useful examples, in the [examples](https://github.com/nannou-org/nannou/tree/master/examples) directory of the nannou source repository.